Giuseppe Graviano: Assertions of Gaspare Spatuzza

-One of Graviano's subordinates Gaspare Spatuzza, who turned pentito in 2008, has confirmed Giuffrè statements.
+One of Graviano's subordinates Gaspare Spatuzza, who turned pentito in 2008, has confirmed Giuffrè's statements.
 Spatuzza testified that Graviano had told him in 1994 that future prime minister Silvio Berlusconi was bargaining with the Mafia, concerning a political-electoral agreement between Cosa Nostra and Berlusconi’s party Forza Italia.
 Spatuzza said Graviano disclosed the information to him during a conversation in a bar Graviano owned in the upscale Via Veneto district of the Italian capital Rome.
 Berlusconi’s right-hand man Marcello Dell'Utri was the intermediary, according to Spatuzza.
 Dell'Utri has dismissed Spatuzza's allegations as "nonsense".

 On 4 December 2009, Spatuzza repeated his accusations in court at the appeal hearing against Dell’Utri, sentenced to 9 years in 2004, for collusion with the Mafia.
 He testified: "Graviano told me the name of Berlusconi and said that thanks to him and the man from our home town [an apparent reference to Dell' Utri] we have the country in our hands."
 Dell'Utri told the court that neither he nor Berlusconi had Mafia connections.
 On 11 December 2009, Filippo Graviano denied the assertions of Spatuzza before the court of Palermo.
 He said that he never had met Dell'Utri directly or indirectly.
 In 2012, Giuseppe Graviano was one of five that were sentenced to life imprisonment for his role in the murder of Giuseppe Di Matteo.